 And just like the third lobster in the nativity play, I duly take part in all of it, so I won’t deviate from the social pattern.
 I take credit for the cookies my wife bakes or her creativity to turn our place into something really Christmassy.
 Sometimes.
 Other than that, my participation could easily remain unnoticed.

 Perhaps Christmas should be all year around and keep us all in our best behaviour.
 Imagine seeing all year round the white-bearded big belly lad dressed in red walking around town.
-Oh, and giving presents to young and old.
+Oh, and giving presents to the young and old.

 Photo credit: Pablo by Buffer